johnsblevins/AzureLandingZones/templates/entlz/README.md

         Description: Sub ID for existing management subscription Default Value: <none>

+    uniqueid (optional):
+        Description: 3 Char Max Unique suffix STRING to use with resources requiring unique name (ex. logA, Storage Account, etc...)
+        Default Value: "1"

 The pipeline calls an Azure Bicep template to deploy the management group hierarchy, [platform-management.bicep](platform-management.bicep).
 The following figure shows the management components which are deployed:

 ![](media/mgmt_components.png)

 ## Pipeline 4 - Deploy Platform Policies
-The starter pipeline is included at [.github/workflows/entlz-2-platform-subs.yml](../../.github/workflows/entlz-2-platform-subs.yml).
+The starter pipeline is included at [.github/workflows/entlz-4-platform-policies.yml](../../.github/workflows/entlz-4-platform-policies.yml).
 The pipeline is configured by default to be manually executed.
 Before deploying the pipeline customize the environment variables at the top of the template to fit the environment.
 These include:

     entlzprefix (required):
         Description: 5 character alphanumeric prefix to establish the Management Group naming standard